hmteditors/chs2019-C/presentation/My_Presentation.md

 **How similar are the manuscript pages?**

 - Evidence from ten pages: Ven.
 B and Upsilon 1.1 have the same # of lines per page.
-Most pages have 24 or 25 lines.
+Most pages have 23-25 lines.

 ---